cirocosta/learn-plai/1-introduction/README.md

             (width : number)])
 ```

-A way that i like to think is: We have a constructor function called Shape, which is able to construct squares, circles and triangles.
+A way that i like to think is: *We have a constructor function called Shape, which is able to construct squares, circles and triangles*.
 Suppose that we would like to check if we are talking about a curvy thing.
 How would we achieve that?
 Let's define a function for it and use it:

 ```scheme
 (define (curvy? [s : Shape]) : boolean